Liberty Burger in Ingram (formerly Liberty Kitchen) has once again surpassed my gastronomic expectations. They’ve satisfied my stomach, too.

 Scene of the crime

-Regular readers will know that while Small Town USA tries to get around and be representative of the regional offerings, including one of our new favorites, Blackboard Bar BQ, we keep coming back to Liberty Kitchen in Ingram.
+Regular readers will know that while Small Town USA tries to get around and be representative of the regional offerings, including one of our new favorites, Blackboard Bar BQ, we keep coming back to Liberty Burger in Ingram.

 It doesn’t hurt that the restaurant is veteran-owned.
 That fact alone deserves its own paragraph.